Graphic Design Certificate Program

 All students who finish this program will receive a signed certificate of completion verifying their participation in the program.

 Throughout the program, you will work on a "project" for a fictional publisher who needs book design, image manipulation, promotional materials, and video support for a new title.
-Lay out sample pages of a book in InDesign, create the logo artwork for the book in Illustrator, create compelling images for the book cover in Photoshop and make a promotional video with motion graphics of all these assets in After Effects.
+Lay out sample pages of a book in InDesign, create the logo artwork for the book in Illustrator, create compelling images for the book cover in Photoshop and learn more about the fundamentals of graphic design using all of these assets.
 Along the way, the instructor will provide feedback on your work on behalf of the fictional client to replicate the experience of working with real clients.
 In this way, you'll learn all of these powerful design tools and create a body of work to start your graphic design portfolio while getting a sense of what it's like to interact with clients on graphic design projects.

 Interested?
 Attend A FREE Open House For This Program